CompNet/Renard/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.06574/status.svg)](https://doi.org/10.21105/joss.06574)

+<img src="https://compnet.github.io/Renard/_images/renard.svg" align="right" alt="the Renard logo" width="240">

-Renard (Relationship Extraction from NARrative Documents) is a library for creating and using custom character networks extraction pipelines.
+Renard (Relationship Extraction from NARrative Documents) is a modular library for creating and using custom character networks extraction pipelines.
 Renard can extract dynamic as well as static character networks.

-<img src="https://compnet.github.io/Renard/_images/renard.svg" align="right" alt="the Renard logo" width="240">
+Renard is modular, in the sense that you can easily create a custom extraction pipeline that fits your needs.

 # Installation